Posted By Norman Gasbarro on December 27, 2010

 While nearly all the lines of decent from Richard Buffington are documented, it is two of these lines that are of great interest to our Civil War Research Project of the Lykens Valley – the line of Thomas Buffington, and the line of his sister Ruth [Buffington] Harlan.
 In the next part of this three part series, the Buffington family in the Lykens Valley will be discussed down through their Civil War descendants.
 In the final part of the series, the Buffington descendants in South Carolina will be discussed including their service for the Confederacy, setting up some interesting situations where cousins fought against each other in the Civil War – most likely not knowing they were doing so.

 All told, thousands of the descendants of Richard Buffington fought in the Civil War – on both sides of the conflict!

-Some of the information for this post was taken from (1) The Buffington Family in America, privately published in 1965; (2) A Brief History of the Yeager, Buffington, Creighton… Families and Their Collateral Kindred of Pennsylvania, compiled by James Martin Yeager; (3) A Comprehensive History of the Town of Gratz Pennsylvania, published by the Gratz Historical Society in 1997; and (4) Concessions and Agreements of the Proprietors of New Jersey, published by the New Jersey Historical Society for New Jersey’s Bicentennial in 1964, from which a copy of the first page of the “The Concessions” and a facsimile of the signature of Richard Buffington was obtained.
+Some of the information for this post was taken from (1) The Buffington Family in America, privately published in 1965; (2) A Brief History of the Yeager, Buffington, Creighton… Families and Their Collateral Kindred of Pennsylvania, compiled by James Martin Yeager; (3) A Comprehensive History of the Town of Gratz Pennsylvania, published in 1997; and (4) Concessions and Agreements of the Proprietors of New Jersey, published by the New Jersey Historical Society for New Jersey’s Bicentennial in 1964, from which a copy of the first page of the “The Concessions” and a facsimile of the signature of Richard Buffington was obtained.
 The news article from the Philadelphia Gazette was obtained through on-line resources of the Free Library of Philadelphia.